ShatterinSpider/DS4Win-Val-Project/README.md

 # DS4Win-Val-Project
 This is a small project I've been working on for the past..
 2ish years?
 It started out because I didn't want to buy ReWASD, and use DS4 Windows instead to play valorant with my controller.
 After testing, and perfecting my profiles I figured out how to essentially match my controller and mouse gameplay.

-Current Profile - Prec X7 or X7G (G for Gyro)
-.365 - .366
+Current Profile - Prec X7 or X7G (G for Gyro) and Prec 7 Alt .365 - .366
 .968
 .858